NabilAidilreza/Telegram-Bot-Python-Vercel/README.md

 # Telegram Webhook Bot

-A Telegram bot that forwards received messages to a specified webhook URL, built with Flask and deployable to Vercel.
+A template for Telegram bot that forwards received messages to a specified webhook URL, built with Flask and deployable to Vercel.

+**Original project by vladzima.**

 ## Features